Smallpox: Variola major

-The more common, infectious form of the disease was caused by the variola major virus strain.
+The more common, infectious form of the disease was caused by the variola major virus strain, known for its significantly higher mortality rate compared to its counterpart, variola minor.
+Variola major had a fatality rate of around 30%, while variola minor’s mortality rate was about 1%.
+Throughout the 18th century, variola major was responsible for around 400,000 deaths annually in Europe alone.
+Survivors of the disease often faced lifelong consequences, such as blindness and severe scarring, which were nearly universal among those who recovered.

+In the first half of the 20th century, variola major was the primary cause of smallpox outbreaks across Asia and most of Africa.
+Meanwhile, variola minor was more commonly found in regions of Europe, North America, South America, and certain parts of Africa.

 Variola minor

 Variola minor virus, also called alastrim, was a less common form of the virus, and much less deadly.
-Although variola minor had the same incubation period and pathogenetic stages as smallpox, it is believed to have had a mortality rate of less than 1%, as compared to smallpox's 30%.
+Although variola minor had the same incubation period and pathogenetic stages as smallpox, it is believed to have had a mortality rate of less than 1%, as compared to variola major's 30%.
 Like variola major, variola minor was spread through inhalation of the virus in the air, which could occur through face-to-face contact or through fomites.
 Infection with variola minor virus conferred immunity against the more dangerous variola major virus.

 Because variola minor was a less debilitating disease than smallpox, people were more frequently ambulant and thus able to infect others more rapidly.
 As such, variola minor swept through the United States, Great Britain, and South Africa in the early 20th century, becoming the dominant form of the disease in those areas and thus rapidly decreasing mortality rates.
 Along with variola major, the minor form has now been totally eradicated from the globe.
 The last case of indigenous variola minor was reported in a Somali cook, Ali Maow Maalin, in October 1977, and smallpox was officially declared eradicated worldwide in May 1980.
 Variola minor was also called white pox, kaffir pox, Cuban itch, West Indian pox, milk pox, and pseudovariola.